Other Magazines Related to The Mickey Mouse Club Show and the Mouseketeers

 |Movie Star Parade

 Trade publication article on the use of trailers for star dressing quarters and schoolrooms on the Disney lot.
-A staple of location shooting, Disney found trailers convenient at home during its 1950's expansion.
+A staple of location shooting, Disney found trailers convenient at home on the lot as well during its 1950's studio expansion.

 |TV Yearbook No 5

 Annette and Tim Considine get nice photos, but the accompanying short paragraphs in this two page article were poorly researched.
 The news that the Mouseketeers were soon to be dropped was the only thing they got right.

 Judy Harriet does the Hula, while Annette and Roberta Shore sip pineapple punch at the Luau Cafe in Beverly Hills.
 To judge by the expressions there may have been more than just pineapple in the punch.
 Roberta Shore, who is a Mormon, keeps the straw away from her lips.

 |TV Picture Life

 Solo article on Darlene manages to avoid discussing her career or mentioning Disney.
 Her hair, no longer maintained by studio hair stylists, has gone back to it's natural dark brown color.
 Contains comments from Darlene, her parents, and her older sister Pat.

 Doreen does Down Under.
 The Aussies went wild for Doreen when she and other Mouseketeers toured Oz in May 1959.
 A short article with original photos, including one with her mother.
 Doreen was again a cover girl for this news weekly in 1960, on the Mouseketeers second tour.

 Two page photo layout on Judy Harriet's performance in the musical Say One For Me.
 Doesn't mention that Judy's perfectly good vocals for the song The Night Rock 'n' Roll Died were overlain by an adult singer.
 You can also glimpse Ronnie Steiner aad his brothers in some of the photos.